pstoica/rx-music/README.md

 ];
 ```

-## Click to see each of these steps
+## Click canvas to see each of these steps

 ## Metronome
 ```